Dmarch28/windows-itpro-docs/windows/deployment/windows-autopilot/windows-autopilot.md

 ms.pagetype: deploy
 author: greg-lindsay
 ms.author: greg-lindsay
-ms.date: 01/03/2018
+ms.date: 10/02/2018
 ---

 # Overview of Windows Autopilot

 **Applies to**

 -   Windows 10

 Windows Autopilot is a collection of technologies used to set up and pre-configure new devices, getting them ready for productive use.
-You can also use Windows Autopilot to reset, repurpose and recover devices.</br>
+In addition, you can use Windows Autopilot to reset, repurpose and recover devices.</br>
 This solution enables an IT department to achieve the above with little to no infrastructure to manage, with a process that's easy and simple.

 Windows Autopilot is designed to simplify all parts of the lifecycle of Windows devices, for both IT and end users, from initial deployment through the eventual end of life.
 Leveraging cloud-based services, it can reduce the overall costs for deploying, managing, and retiring devices by reducing the amount of time that IT needs to spend on these processes and the amount of infrastructure that they need to maintain, while ensuring ease of use for all types of end users.